zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 # Custom visuals unit test

-This tutorial will describe basics of writing unit tests for your custom visuals.
-In this tutorial, we will consider how to use test runner karma.js, testing framework. - jasmine.js and also we will consider how to use powerbi-visuals-utils-testutils package.
+This tutorial describes basics of writing unit tests for your custom visuals.
+In this tutorial, we will consider how to use test runner karma.js, testing framework - jasmine.js and also we will consider how to use powerbi-visuals-utils-testutils package.
 It is a set of mocks and fakes to simplify unit testing for Power BI custom visuals.

 ## Install and configure karma.js and jasmine